 2021 census data

-The first results were released on 28 June 2022 and are presented in the following bulletins:
+The first results were released on 28 June 2022 and are presented in the following bulletins and tables:

 - Interactive article showing how the population has changed in different local authority areas